Learn how to find the ways that you learn best with the Student Success Centre

 It’s common to take notes during lectures, when you read, or even in a group discussion.
 Taking notes helps you to concentrate and increases your understanding.
 Good notes are a permanent record of key information that you can revisit later.
 Notetaking is a crucial skill to help you to excel in university.
 Now it’s time to develop and refine this skill.
 Read the General Notetaking Tips blog for principles and shortcuts in notetaking.
 If you’re taking courses online, watch this Taking Online Notes video for strategies.

 When you begin notetaking, you must decide on a meaningful way to organize your notes.
 There are many different methods to do this.
 Creating outlines is a popular one that many notetakers use, but it may not be as effective in some courses as in others.
 Read our Notetaking Methods blog for more information on the Cornell method, mapping method, and charting method.
-For a deep dive into these strategies, have a look at our Cornell Notetaking Method and our Organizing Notes in a Table tip sheets.
+For a deep dive into these strategies, have a look at our Cornell Notetaking Method, SQ4R Method and our Organizing Notes in a Table tip sheets.

 Effective technology tools are a powerful way to enhance your learning.
 There are a variety of notetaking technologies available if you like taking notes on your digital devices.
 Some of them are more useful than others depending on which notetaking method you use.
 Check out our Notetaking Technologies blog for a list of tools to try.